opportus/storefront-aggregator/README.md

 # Storefront Aggregator

-A content Aggregator for Storefront...
+An extremely flexible and extensible content Aggregator for Storefront...
 Improves user experience and adds dynamic content to your pages.

 ## Description